WICG/nav-speculation/triggers.md

 The rules are divided into a number of simple pieces that build on one another, and could be shipped largely independently, due to the conservative parsing strategy.

+It was previously necessary for `"source"` to be specified explicitly for each rule; it is now possible to infer it in most cases.
+Some browser versions may not yet support this inference.

 ### List rules

-Currently, the only type of rule specified is a _list_ rule, denoted by `"source": "list"`.
+A _list_ rule is denoted by `"source": "list"`, or implicitly by the presence of a `"urls"` key.
 A list rule has an express list of the _URLs_ to which the rule applies.
 The list can contain any URLs, even ones for which no link or other reference to the URL exists in the document.
 This is especially useful in cases where the expected navigation corresponds to a link that will be added dynamically, or to an anticipated script-initiated navigation.

-These URLs will be parsed relative to the document base URL (if inline in a document) or relative to the external resource URL (if externally fetched).
+These URLs are be parsed relative to the document base URL (if inline in a document) or relative to the external resource URL (if externally fetched).

 ### Requirements